Meta-leadership: Three dimensions

-Meta-Leadership in Practice
+In practice

-Meta-leadership is particularly valuable in situations requiring connectivity and collaboration among entities, within the public sector (government agency to government agency), within the private sector (organization to organization) and between the public and private sector (where government agencies and private entities become inter-dependent to respond to widespread leadership demands).
-Meta-leadership is also increasingly valuable as an internal leadership framework for organizations, public and private, as large entities become less hierarchical and rely more heavily on inter-dependent intra-organizational units and extra-organizational partners.
-In the sphere of government emergency preparedness and response, Meta-Leadership acts as a unifying framework across different organizations and organizational units, intentionally connecting purpose and work to establish a shared course of action in times of critical need for coordinated response.
+Meta-leadership is used in situations requiring collaboration between numerous stakeholders.
+Meta-leadership is also used as an internal leadership framework for large organizations, as they become less hierarchical and rely more heavily on teams inside and outside the organization.
+In government emergency preparedness and responses, meta-leadership acts as a framework across different organizations and organizational units, connecting purpose and work to establish a shared course of action in times of critical need for coordinated response.

-On a national level, there is a heightened need for effective cross-government and cross-sector collaboration with private and non-profit organizations in order to achieve large-scale preparedness.
-Meta-leadership principles can provide tools to break down obstacles to collaboration that are often the result of narrow leadership focus on the interests and needs of individual silos of activity.
-Meta-leaders are able to imaginatively and effectively leverage system assets, information, and capacities, a particularly critical function for organizations with emergency preparedness responsibilities that are constrained by ingrained bureaucratic patterns of behavior.”
+On a national level, there is a need for effective multi-agency and cross-industry collaboration with private and non-profit organizations in order to achieve large-scale preparedness.
+Meta-leadership principles provide tools to remove obstacles to collaboration that are often the result of narrow leadership focus on the interests and needs of individual groups of activity.
+Meta-leaders use system assets, information, and capacities, an important function for organizations with emergency preparedness responsibilities that are constrained by ingrained bureaucratic patterns of behavior.
 It is the core of the curriculum of the NPLI Executive Education Program for senior government leaders responsible for emergency preparedness and response.
-It has been widely adopted in public health agencies such as the Centers for Disease Control and Prevention, United States Department of Homeland Security, The Transportation Security Agency, the National Security Council of the White House, and many other public and private entities, to best meet the leadership challenges of unexpected or fast-changing situations.
+It has been widely adopted in public health agencies such as the Centers for Disease Control and Prevention, the United States Department of Homeland Security, the Transportation Security Administration, the United States National Security Council, and many more public and private entities, to best meet the leadership challenges of unexpected or fast-changing situations.

-Invited by the Federal Emergency Management Agency to look at government’s response to Hurricane Katrina, Marcus described the need for meta-leadership in any large-scale crisis, “Going forward, better communication and coordination among all levels of government, or ‘connectivity,’ will prove crucial.
-That means not just harnessing electronic technology to forge links among agencies, but also building relationships between people—transforming a culture that champions independent decision making into one that values cooperation.”
+Meta leadership is effective in high-stress scenarios and high stakes situations.
+Invited by the Federal Emergency Management Agency to look at the government's response to Hurricane Katrina, Dr. L.J.
+Marcus described the need for meta-leadership in any wide-scale crisis: "Going forward, better communication and coordination among all levels of government, or 'connectivity,' will prove crucial.
+That means not just harnessing electronic technology to forge links among agencies, but also building relationships between people—transforming a culture that champions independent decision making into one that values cooperation."

-Similar observations to Hurricane Katrina emerged during analysis of the response to the Boston Marathon Bombings, a large-scale, multi-agency, time-constrained effort studied by NPLI faculty.
-An additional theory of study emerged from the leadership observed during the Boston Marathon Bombing Response that is now incorporated into the meta-leadership teachings of NPLI: swarm intelligence.
+Similar observations to Hurricane Katrina emerged during analysis of the response to the Boston Marathon Bombings, a wide-scale, multi-agency, time-constrained effort studied by NPLI faculty.
+An additional theory of study, swarm intelligence, emerged from the leadership observed during the Boston Marathon Bombing Response.
+It is now incorporated into the meta-leadership teachings of NPLI.